OpenMarket – October 7, 2020

 - Credit repair

 - Work from home, ‘secret shopper,’ and similar advertising campaigns

 - Lead generation campaigns that indicate the sharing of collected information with third parties

-Where can you get a trust score from?
+Where can you get a trust (or RISQ) score from?

 To obtain your score, you are able to submit information via our self-service 10DLC tool (including data that makes up your campaign brief) and then work with the independent provider to get the trust score.